accordproject/apap/README.md

 ## How it Works

-An agreement server runs as a separate process and agreement tools communicate with the server using the agreement protocol over JSON-RPC.
+An agreement server runs as a separate process and agreement tools communicate with the server using the agreement protocol over REST.
 Below is an example for how a tool and an agreement server communicate during a routine document generation session:

 ```mermaid
 sequenceDiagram